stackprism/django_tutorial/process.md

 20. Python manage.py syncdb
 21. Python startapp tweetgramsandwich
 22. Edit models.py to have a Search model with fields for ip_address, query, query_time, twitter_url and instagram_url
+23. We chose to use https://github.com/sixohsix/twitter so clone that and setup install cd ~/ git clone --recursive https://github.com/sixohsix/twitter cd twitter python setup.py install